Language: EN

 }

 In the previous examples, we created a dictionary and added key-value pairs to it.
-Then, we access the corresponding value using the key.
+Then, we accessed the corresponding value using the key.

 Internal operation Advanced

-Internally, a DICTIONARY works similarly to a HASH SET.
+Internally, a dictionary functions similarly to a Hash Set.
 Both use a hash function to assign a unique key to each value and store it in a specific location in the data structure.

 However, unlike a HashSet that uses the element we want to store as the key, the dictionary uses another independent value to calculate the Hash.